bigvoodoo/bvi-mega-menu/README.md

 ## Changelog

+### 4.0.6

+* Bug fix: Switches async to explicit true to avoid blocks on the ajax calls on Chrome only

 ### 4.0.5

 * Bug fix: Adjusts mega menu mobile-toggle visibility check to use explicit false checks instead of .not() functionality